3-24/3-24/README.md

 Hi there! :wave:
-- 💭 I am focusing on 'How to write clean, non-buggy code?'.
+- 💭 Broadly speaking, I am focusing on 'How to write clean, non-buggy code?'.
+- Typically, program analysis, testing, and verification is my major interest.
+I am in a Master's course in software testing and verification group at KAIST.
 - :crab: I love programming in Rust.

 (last update 2022/05/17)